Bachelet reforms hinge on deft handling of Chile's tricky Congress

 "The right lost substantially so they're going to be very open to reforming the (electoral system,)" said Marta Lagos, the head of pollster MORI.

-Chile's electoral system has fuelled frustration among many people who feel their demands cannot be met by a Congress that does not reflect their views.
+Chile's electoral system has fueled frustration among many people who feel their demands cannot be met by a Congress that does not reflect their views.
 Divorce was only legalized in 2004, for instance.

-Some Chileans cast their vote in favour of Bachelet precisely because they think she represents the best chance for change.
+Some Chileans cast their vote in favor of Bachelet precisely because they think she represents the best chance for change.

 "I would like deeper changes (than what Bachelet promises) but ...
 I voted for what is possible," said Juan Carlos Aedo, a 56-year-old social worker who said he was imprisoned and tortured under the Pinochet dictatorship.